kloetzl/libdna/docs/cxxapi.md

 #include <kloetzl/dna.hpp>
 ```

 The C++17 API is a thin wrapper around the C functions.
-While the old functions are still available, it sorts them into namespaces and provides more convenient versions.
+While the old functions are still available, the wrapper sorts them into namespaces and provides more convenient interfaces.
 Below are the prototypes of these functions.
 The `dna` namespace further provides a few utility functions for handling strings.

 ## DNA